 Since Christ is the head of his church, one must be a member of it in order to be subject to the authority of Christ.
-(Col. 1:18) Any church which one does not have to be a member of in order to be subject to Christ is not the church case nature resources to some service of the control of the contro bishops, to feed the church of the Lord which he purchased with his own blood."
-(Acts 20:28) Three things in this statement emphasize Christ's ownership of the church: (1) It is "the church of the Lord."
-(2) He "purchased" it.
-(3) He purchased it "with his own blood."
+(Col. 1:18) Any church which one does not have to be a member of in order to be subject to Christ is not the church that he built.